2023 Schools for a Master’s Highly Focused on Nuclear Medical Technology/Technologist Major in the Southeast Region

 Avg Cost*

-For this year’s “Schools for a Master’s Highly Focused on Nuclear Medical Technology/Technologist Major in the Southeast Region” ranking, we looked at 2 colleges that offer a degree in nuclear medical technology/technologist.
-This a ranking of the schools where the largest percentage of students has enrolled in nuclear medical technology/technologist.
+This year’s “Schools for a Master’s Highly Focused on Nuclear Medical Technology/Technologist Major in the Southeast Region” ranking looked at 2 colleges that offer degrees in a bachelor’s in nuclear medical technology/technologist.
+The colleges and universities that top this list are recognized because their nuclear medical technology/technologist program is one of the largest majors offered at the school.

 For more information, check out our ranking methodology.